keyofegoism/sm_practice_hack/README.md

 # sm_practice_hack
 Super Metroid Practice Hack for PAL

 This is an older version of the Practice Hack taken before Pinkus rewrote the bulk of it and dropped support for PAL.
 Some of the newer (minor) features from the rewrite have been ported to this version.
-If you're not looking to practice on PAL, check out the main project's source at https://github.com/tewtal/sm_practice_hack or use the website to patch your SM rom automatically: https://smpractice.speedga.me
+If you're not looking to practice on PAL, check out the main project's source at https://github.com/tewtal/sm_practice_hack or use the website to download a patch for your SM rom: https://smpractice.speedga.me

 ## Getting Started: